Terms & Conditions | About Open Prepaid Funeral Plans

 What is this document?

 Read these Terms carefully.
-If you have any questions about the Terms or would like to know more, please raise this with the person that has offered you the plan or our customer enquiries department, which can be contacted using the details below.
-If you do not agree with these Terms you must cancel them in accordance with the section headed “Cancellation” below.
+If you have any questions about the Terms or would like to know more, please raise this with the person that has offered you the plan or our Administration Team.
+They can be contacted using the details below.
+If you do not agree with these Terms, you must cancel them in accordance with the section headed “How can you cancel/ terminate this Plan”- section 7.

 Who are we and what do we do?

-Open Prepaid Funerals Ltd (“we”, “us” or “our”) is a funeral plan provider.
+Open Prepaid Funerals Ltd (“we”, “us”or“our”) is a prepaid funeral plan provider.

 You can contact us using the following contact points;